newtang/newtang.github.io/_drafts/video-games-2019.markdown

 <h4 style="margin:0;">Civilization VI</h4>
 *PC Steam*<br/>
 ![Civilization VI]({{ site.url }}/assets/video-games-2019/civilization6.jpg)
 It's Civ.
-Same old great game.
+Same solid game.
+For some reason, I haven't been able to get into the recent ones as much as the older ones when I was a kid.
+I don't know if it's because they're more complicated, or if they're generally the same.

 <h4 style="margin:0;">Worms WMD</h4>
 *Nintendo Switch*<br/>